apache/incubator-zipkin-b3-propagation/README.md

 Note: Before this specification was written, some tracers propagated `X-B3-Sampled` as `true` or `false` as opposed to `1` or `0`.
 While you shouldn't encode `X-B3-Sampled` as `true` or `false`, a lenient implementation may accept them.

 ### Debug Flag
 Debug is encoded as `X-B3-Flags: 1`.
-Debug implies an accept decision, so don't also send `X-B3-Sampled: 1`.
+Debug implies an accept decision, so don't also send the `X-B3-Sampled` header.

 ## Single Header
 A single header named `b3` standardized in late 2018 for use in JMS and w3c `tracestate`.
 Design and rationale are captured [here](https://cwiki.apache.org/confluence/display/ZIPKIN/b3+single+header+format).
 Check or update our [support page](https://cwiki.apache.org/confluence/display/ZIPKIN/b3+single+header+support) for adoption status.